module specification

 The main topics of the study will include:

-1. Introduction to Artificial Intelligence.
-Definition, history and problematics of AI.
+Introduction to Artificial Intelligence (AI).
+Definition, history, and problematics of AI.
 Rational reasoning and intelligent behaviour.
-Human and Artificial Intelligence.
-Examples of AI systems.
+Rational agent architectures.

-3. Search and Problem Solving.
+Search and Problem Solving in state space.
 Uninformed search: breadth-first, depth-first, iterative deepening.
-Heuristic Search: Greedy search, A*-Search, IDA-Search.
+Informed search: Greedy search, Heuristic search.
+A* algorithm.
 Empirical comparison of the search algorithms.

-7. Natural Language Processing.
-Syntactic analysis, semantic disambiguation, summarisation and machine translation.
-Application of NLP methods to data analysis.
+Natural Language Processing (NLP).
+Language Grammars and parsing.
+Syntactic analysis, semantic disambiguation, and machine translation.
+Application of NLP to data processing.

-11. Legal, Ethical & Professional Issues in AI.
+Legal, Ethical, Social & Professional Issues in AI.
 AI and law.
-National and international regulation related to AI.
-Ethic of AI and impact of AI on society.
+National and international regulations related to AI.
+AI and ethical behaviour.
+Impact of AI on the society.

 Balance of independent study and scheduled teaching activity

-The module will be taught by a mixture of lectures, tutorials and workshops, and self-study activities.
+The module will be taught by a mixture of lectures, supervised workshops, and unsupervised self-study which includes both studying the theory and working on programming tasks

 The lectures (2 hours) will normally be used to introduce the various concepts and principles of the module’s topics.

-During the workshop sessions (1.5 hours), students will expand the materials from the lectures and tutorials, and practise solving programming problems (or simulation related experiment) using Java or Python/MATLAB, with examples from both the lectures and exercises set for the supervised tutorial sessions.
+The workshops (2 hours) will specify practical tasks for building intelligent agents which utilize the methods of AI.
+During the workshop sessions, students will expand the materials from the lectures and tutorials, and practise solving programming problems (or simulation related experiments) using Python as a working language, with examples from both the lectures and exercises set for the supervised tutorial sessions.

 Students are expected to spend time on unsupervised work in the computer laboratories and in private study to do their coursework.

-All lecture, tutorial and workshop materials for students will be placed on WebLearn.
+All teaching materials for students will be placed on WebLearn.

 Learning outcomes

-LO2 Have working knowledge of heuristic search, qualitative and quantitative assessment and information retrieval methods and apply them to problem solving.
+LO2 Have working knowledge of the methods for state space search, qualitative and quantitative assessment of the progress towards goal state, heuristic information representation, retrieval and application to problem solving.

-LO3 Demonstrate the understanding of knowledge engineering and ability to develop a simple prototype of knowledge-based systems.
+LO3 Demonstrate the understanding of knowledge engineering and ability to develop a prototype of knowledge-based systems which can use knowledge representation and automated logical inference

-LO5 Understand the Legal, Ethical & Professional Issues brought by AI and the impact of AI on society
+LO6 Understand the Legal, Ethical & Professional Issues brought by AI and their impact on the society

 Bibliography